 1. Why do you want to work at Wells Fargo?

-Hint: You should try to focus on your personal preference to Wells Fargo, the vision and culture of a company.
-You should simply focus on something that distinguishes Wells Fargo from other companies and what Wells Fargo hiring managers are proud of.
-It is also a good idea to tell that you are the right match for the job.
+Hint: You should try to focus on your personal preferences, and the vision and goals of the bank.
+You should simply focus on something that distinguishes Wells Fargo from their competitors, something their hiring managers are proud of.

 2. Why the position of a teller?

-Hint: You should tell them that you have the right abilities, skills, personality and experience for the job and that is the reason of your choice.
-That is all they need to hear at Wells Fargo to be happy with your answer.
-You can also focus on motivation to do the job.
+Hint: You should tell them that you have the right abilities, skills, personality and experience for the job.
+You can also focus on your motivation (or career goals) and explain why you’d prefer teller to other roles, at least at the moment.

 3. How did you hear about this job?